Tetris-Duel-Team/Tetris-Duel/README.md

 1. Where is `tetrisToProcess.s`?

-  We have removed our custom preprocessor (as described in our final report) from github release for a cleaner repository. `tetris.s` contains all code in `tetrisToProcess.s` with only variable names replaced by actual values.
+  We have removed our custom preprocessor (as described in our final report) from github release for a cleaner repository. `tetris.s` now contains all code in `tetrisToProcess.s` with only variable names replaced by actual values.

+2. Why do you have all the code in only one file?

+  We do understand the importance of writing modular code.
+However, as part of the requirement of our school project, we must assemble our entire game using our custom assembler which, due to time constraint, was not made to support generating ELF headers for linker scripts.

 # Team